GymBotAI/server/README.md

 # GymBot AI Server

-The server that handles the ChatGPT API for the GymBot AI app.
+The server that handles chat and AI workout generation for the GymBot AI app.

 ## Development